vikasverma1077/GraphMix/README.md

 # GraphMix
+This is the Pytorch code for reproducing the results of the Paper GraphMix (inset link).

 ## Requirements
 This code is tested with Python 3.6.3 and requires following packages (see requirements.txt list of all the packages):